 $99.95 for level 1 and $249.95 level 1&2 with all 3 levels being $259.95.

 Use code: BLACKFRIDAY and get 60% off all courses!

 If you read other reviews of Rocket German, you’ll find most are obnoxiously positive and hard to trust.
-Some of the websites claim that it’s the best course you’ll find, it’s fun, and just generally amazing.
+Some of the websites claim that it’s the best course you’ll find, that it’s fun and just generally amazing.

 So, if you click a link to Rocket German in this article, or nearly any link on any website, and go on to make a purchase, the owner of that website will earn a nice commission.

 This obviously incentivizes people to write biased reviews and push people to sign-up for Rocket German.